 Completeness | Clearly answers both what ('Implement dynamic form updates using Turbo Streams and Stimulus') and when ('Use when forms need to update fields based on user selections without full page reloads') with explicit trigger guidance and concrete examples. | 3 / 3 |

 Trigger Term Quality | Includes strong natural keywords users would say: 'Turbo Streams', 'Stimulus', 'cascading dropdowns', 'conditional fields', 'dynamic option lists', 'form updates', 'user selections', 'without full page reloads'.
-Good coverage of terms a Rails/Hotwire developer would naturally use. | 3 / 3 |
+Good coverage of terms a developer working in this space would use. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive due to the specific technology stack (Turbo Streams + Stimulus) combined with the specific use case (dynamic form updates).
+Distinctiveness Conflict Risk | Highly distinctive due to the specific technology stack (Turbo Streams + Stimulus) and the narrow use case (dynamic form updates with partial page updates).
 Unlikely to conflict with generic form or JavaScript skills. | 3 / 3 |

 Total | 12 / 12 Passed |